THE BEST HALLOWEEN COCKTAILS...EVER!

 This ooey-gooey margarita will ensure your guests have a frightfully good time at your Halloween party.
 The blood red maraschino syrup adds the cherry 'on the bottom' while sugary green "goo" lends a creepy twist.
 Makes 4.

-Mix together the sugar syrup with green food dye.
+Method: Mix together the sugar syrup with green food dye.
 Place glasses in the freezer to frost them.
 When frozen, dip each glass into the green syrup and invert to allow the syrup to drip slightly.
 Return glasses to the freezer to set.

 Insert stirrers through maraschino cherries for each drink and set aside.
 Juice the limes and strain if desired to remove pulp.
 Combine tequila, cointreau and lime juice in a cocktail shaker with ice and shake until very cold.
 Pour one teaspoon of the maraschino cherry syrup into the bottom of each glass.
 Add a cherry and stirrer to each glass.
 Carefully pour the margarita mixture into each glass till about 3/4 full.
 (Tip: Pour very slowly to avoid disturbing the syrup on the bottom).
 Top off each drink with club soda and serve immediately.